 For readers who value comfort, we have another suggestion: The Benchmaster Four leg Ground Blind Shooting Chair.
 It has an ultra-comfortable seat and backrest and a built-in gun holder.
 This chair is suitable for those who have permanent blind setups or don’t carry a lot of equipment.
 And let’s be honest, anything that comfortable is worth investing a little extra in.

-Our favourite all-rounder, though, is the Hawk Stealth Spin Chair.
-The deciding factor when choosing a ground blind chair has to be how much noise it makes.
+However, the best ground blind chair – at least our favourite all-rounder, is the Hawk Stealth Spin Chair.
+The deciding factor when choosing the best ground blind chair has to be how much noise it makes.
 None of us go hunting to frighten off the animals we intend on hunting.
 So, in the end, we have opted for this ground blind chair.
 In our opinion, it offers the perfect combination of comfort, breathability, swivel and silence.